Scary Monsters (and Super Creeps) (song): Live versions

-A concert performance recorded on 12 September 1983 was included on the live album Serious Moonlight (Live '83), which was part of the 2018 box set Loving the Alien (1983-1988) and was released separately the following year.
+A concert performance recorded on 12 September 1983 was included on the live album Serious Moonlight (Live '83), which was part of the 2018 box set Loving the Alien (1983–1988) and was released separately the following year.
 The filmed performance appears on the concert video Serious Moonlight (1984).
 The song was performed during the 1987 Glass Spider Tour, although a 1987 live performance of the song was not included until the 2007 special edition release of Glass Spider featured a performance recorded in Montreal, Canada.
 Bowie performed the song with Nine Inch Nails numerous times during the Outside Tour and one live version was released on the concert album No Trendy Réchauffé (Live Birmingham 95) (2020).
-Bowie performed the song on Saturday Night Live on 8 February 1997, later released on the album Saturday Night Live - 25 Years Volume 1.
+Bowie performed the song on Saturday Night Live during a season 22 episode hosted by Neve Campbell on 8 February 1997, later released on the album Saturday Night Live - 25 Years Volume 1.
 A July 1997 performance at the Phoenix Festival was released in 2021 on Look at the Moon!
 (Live Phoenix Festival 97).
 Bowie and Reeves Gabrels performed an all-acoustic country and western version of the song for the radio station WRXT in Chicago Il on 16 October 1997.